 The not-so-fun part is paying for the wonderful assets you discover.
 Check your finances to see if you can afford the home and expenses like taxes, utilities, furniture, moving services, etc. Will it be a wise investment or a money pit?

 What level of community service is offered depends on what you need.
 Regular garbage pick-ups and an active police presence may be a given, but how far away are they?
 Ensure you hire a moving company, too, that covers both areas and finds available storage nearby.

 Evaluating your work commute is important.
 Spending too much time on the road detracts from enjoying your neighborhood and takes a toll on your car, so check for readily available public transportation.

 Things to Do

 Having enough community activities makes it friendlier.
-Visiting local parks shows what towns are like, because if conditions are dirty, in disrepair and populated with unsavory characters instead of reputable citizens that raises red flags.
+Visiting local parks shows what towns are like, because if conditions are dirty, in disrepair, and populated with unsavory characters instead of reputable citizens that raises red flags.

 Crime Doesn’t Pay

 Failing to check crime stats on your prospective neighborhood is a lesson you shouldn’t learn the hard way.
 If your movers appear wary when dropping off your stuff, your neighborhood may be the problem.
-Patrol it at various times during the day to capture an essence of daily living.
+Patrol it at various times during the day to capture the essence of daily living.
 If the neighborhood is souring, you’ll spot indicators like multiple foreclosures, abandoned buildings and For Sale signs posted.
-However, change is always on the horizon, so it’s possible that doomed neighborhood may become a dream in the future.
+However, change is always on the horizon, so it’s possible that a doomed neighborhood may become a dream in the future.